alicemunsal/dohex/DoHex.md

 ![enter image description here](https://martinfowler.com/bliki/images/presentationDomainDataLayering/all_basic.png)

 Therefore software architecture don’t reflect the reality of what’s happening in the code.
 George Fairbanks calls this concept **Model-Code Gap**[^5].
-Robert Martin has also touched on this problem with his "Screaming Architecture" conc
+Robert Martin has addressed this problem with his "Screaming Architecture" concept. e “screams” when it clearly expresses its core business purpose.
+The top level folder structure, the project/DLL names and the namespaces should express business aspects rather than frameworks or other details.

 Code doest reflect design